 Some Questions You Might Have About Couples Therapy:

-Commitment: Taking the next step, whether it be monogamy, cohabitation, marriage, or starting a family can bring up new concerns and issues.
-The two of you might need to explore unconscious expectations and fears, values, lifestyle differences, financial issues, extended family involvement, cultural differences, etc. Conversely, if you are choosing to break your commitment by separation or divorce, you may need assistance as well.
+Commitment: Taking the next step, whether it be monogamy, cohabitation, marriage, or starting a family, can bring up new concerns and issues.
+The two of you might need to explore expectations, fears and hopes about your life together that may not be fully conscious.

-Safety: Many couples never come to therapy precisely because they fear that opening things up would worsen the situation or even destroy the relationship.
+Safety: Many couples never come to therapy precisely because they fear that opening things up would worsen the situation, or even destroy the relationship.
 They realize that they may want to say things to each other that they have been afraid to say for years, or one or both may fear that they will be ganged up on and blamed for everything.
-I am aware of the anxieties created by seeking help and therefore encourage a slow pace that honors the delicacy of the situation.
-As we move forward in understanding your couple’s dynamics, it becomes apparent that no one person is to blame.
+I am aware of the anxieties created by seeking help, and therefore encourage a slow pace that honors the delicacy of the situation.
+As we move forward in understanding your couple’s dynamics, it will becomes apparent that no one person is to blame.

-Roles: While each of you, particularly at the beginning of therapy, will spend time speaking directly with me, increasingly the time will be spent with the two of you talking to each other.
+Roles: While each of you will spend time speaking directly with me, particularly at the beginning of therapy, increasingly the time will be spent with the two of you talking to each other.
 During this time I will assist and support you with suggestions and observations.
 The three of us will collaborate in generating new understanding and behavior.

 Every couple is different, but in general, I strive to help you bring back the connectedness, loving kindness and passion that you once had, and to build and strengthen a sense of team work on which the both of you can rely to meet life’s challenges together.